It's not how many ideas you have, it's how many you make happen

 Brilliant Idea #365.
 Electric Vehicle charging road train

-If they can refuel a place at 30k feet and 500mph, can’t we-recharge an electric vehicle in motion?
+If they can refuel a plane at 30k feet and 500mph, can’t we-recharge an electric vehicle in motion?
 When all HGV lorries are EVs or hybrids, they’ll have huge batteries.
-The car will drive behind the lorry and tether and recharge on the motorway.
-The car gets an un-interrupted journey (re-charging on a long journey […]
+The car (with a small battery) will drive behind the lorry, tether and recharge on the motorway.
+The car gets an un-interrupted journey (re-charging on […]

 Brilliant Idea #364.
 Alexa stretch skill